-In parallel, Petri Nets were introduced by C. A. Petri at the beginning of the 1960s (Petri 1962), as a fully non-deterministic (untimed) conceptual framework to logically model and analyze concurrency and synchronization in DEDS.
-Perceived as a System Theory by Petri (initially axiomatic), this field was called Systemics by A. Holt in the historic MAC Project of MIT (Dennis 1970), and the marked bipartite diagrams representing the systems were baptized Petri Nets.
+In parallel, Petri Nets were introduced by C. A. Petri at the beginning of the 1960s [137], as a fully non-deterministic (untimed) conceptual framework to logically model and analyze concurrency and synchronization in DEDS.
+Perceived as a System Theory by Petri (initially axiomatic), this field was called Systemics by A. Holt in the historic MAC Project of MIT [60], and the marked bipartite diagrams representing the systems were baptized Petri Nets.
 Until the mid 1970s, this was mainly related to the framework of parallel programming.
 Notions of time in order to compute performance or dependability were added to PNs around two decades later, at the beginning of the 1980s.
-In the PN paradigm, time has been introduced for different purposes (for example, time intervals in order to deal with some qualitative or quantitative real-time properties (Merlin and Faber 1976); or in a possibilistic fashion to handle uncertainty, or preferences, using fuzzy sets (Cardoso and Camargo 1999)).
+In the PN paradigm, time has been introduced for different purposes (for example, time intervals in order to deal with some qualitative or quantitative real-time properties [126]; or in a possibilistic fashion to handle uncertainty, or preferences, using fuzzy sets [29]).
 For performance evaluation and optimization, different semantics have also been defined, providing the probability density functions (pdfs) for service times and defining some probabilistic routing (even under some fairness constraints).
-The most current practice is to assume random policies for queues (places), services (usually associated to transitions that become stations, were servers operate) and routing (at conflicts) (for more elaborate disciplines, see Ajmone-Marsan et al. 1989).
+The most current practice is to assume random policies for queues (places), services (usually associated to transitions that become stations, were servers operate) and routing (at conflicts) (for more elaborate disciplines, see [1]).

-Since the 80s, the evolutions of QN and PN theories and applications have in part been such that they simultaneously address an increasingly overlapping class of problems.
+Since the eighties, the evolutions of QN and PN theories and applications have in part been such that they simultaneously address an increasingly overlapping class of problems.
 Nevertheless, it is very important to state that from a historical perspective the conceptual driving forces have been rather different.
-It can be said that from the beginning QNs focused on providing high level primitives that simultaneously supply the user with simple yet expressive building blocks and restrict the models that can be specified to those that can be analyzed in a relatively efficient way (Vernon et al. 1987).
+It can be said that from the beginning QNs focused on providing high level primitives that simultaneously supply the user with simple yet expressive building blocks and restrict the models that can be specified to those that can be analyzed in a relatively efficient way [171].
 Very roughly speaking, in a sense QNs develop in a bottom-up approach.
 One important limitation of the initial proposals of QNs was the absence of a general construct to deal with synchronizations.
 However at the end of the 1970s, with the emergence of parallel and distributed systems, the need for synchronization became evident.
 For example, to describe cooperation relationships, such as the assembly of parts A and B into a new reality or par-begin/par-end constructs, and competition relationships, such as the sharing of servers among two different production lines, or the need for several resources in order to advance production.
-The reaction was to provide a bunch of specific, ad hoc extensions (for example, including diverse forms of synchronization in Extended Queueing Networks, EQNs (Sauer et al. 1982; Bolch et al. 1998; Gianni and D'Ambrogio 2007)).
+The reaction was to provide a bunch of specific, ad hoc extensions (for example, including diverse forms of synchronization in Extended Queueing Networks, EQNs [20, 70, 143]).
 Proceeding in this way, EQNs began to use a variety of specific primitives to handle synchronizations and resource constraints, sometimes with a clear redundancy in basic objects.
-For example, passive resources and customers reside in different kinds of nodes, or different nodes are used to model a join and a resource acquisition (see Fig. 1).
-Finally, let us remark that stochastic Petri nets with weighted arcs, i.e., non-ordinary nets, can be used for the modeling of bulk arrivals and bulk services (Kleinrock 1975) with deterministic size of batches (given by the weights of the arcs).
+For example, passive resources and customers reside in different kinds of nodes, or different nodes are used to model a join and a resource acquisition (see fig. 1).
+Finally, let us remark that stochastic Petri nets with weighted arcs, i.e., non-ordinary nets, can be used for the modeling of bulk arrivals and bulk services [105] with deterministic size of batches (given by the weights of the arcs).